Oasis Live '25 Tour: Initial announcement and reactions

 In 2024, around the time of the 30th anniversary of Oasis's debut album, Definitely Maybe, speculation grew that the brothers would reunite.
 At first Liam denied the stories, though his tweets became more open-ended over time.
+On 25 August, a 10-second teaser video was shown after Liam's headline set at Reading Festival and Blossoms' show at Wythenshawe Park, with the same teaser video appearing on the band's and both brothers' social media profiles.

 On 27 August, two days before Definitely Maybes anniversary, the band announced a series of dates in the United Kingdom and Ireland between 4 July and 17 August 2025, including five dates each at Wembley Stadium in London and Heaton Park in Manchester.
 A press release stated that the band planned to visit other continents outside of Europe later that year.
 Three subsequent dates were announced for 16 July, 30 July, and 12 August due to high demand.

 Much of the media reaction focused on the Gallaghers' relationship, increasing the odds of getting tickets, and whether younger female fans deserved to be there.
 The last of these prompted Noel's daughter Anaïs Gallagher to accuse some fans of ageism and sexism.
 Alexis Petridis suggested that the brothers' reunion could have been precipitated by Noel's divorce from his wife, which had cost him £20 million.
 Manchester's nightlife economy adviser Sacha Lord expressed appreciation that the reunion could bring £15 million to the region.
 The Maldron Hotel chain in Manchester was accused of cancelling bookings in order to resell rooms at inflated prices, prompting them to state that the rooms were overbooked.
 Live Nation UK came in for criticism from housing activists and politicians in Edinburgh for scheduling that nation's dates during the Edinburgh Festival Fringe, as the city's hotels and Airbnbs were already stretched during its duration.